KimiyaShahbakhti/MediCare-healthcare-scheduler/README.md

 # MediCare Healthcare Scheduler <img align="right" width="50" height="50" alt="Medicare Logo" src="frontend/src/assets/img/logogif.gif">
 This project, "Medicare Healthcare Management System", is my final project for my bachelor's degree in Computer Engineering.
 **Medicare** is a versatile healthcare management system that offers scheduling capabilities, medication/service reminders, and personalized healthcare services.
-It caters to the needs of both administrators and regular users, providing a seamless experience for managing medical tasks and improving healthcare outcomes.
+It caters to the needs of both administrators and regular users, providing a seamless experience for managing medical tasks and improving healthcare outcomes.\
+this system utilizes Node.js for the backend, MongoDB for the database, and React.js with React Bootstrap framework for the frontend.
+It also incorporates Express.js for handling server requests, JWT for user authentication, and other modern technologies to provide a healthcare management experience.

 ## Features

 ### Administrator Use Cases